DJisaiah/pomo-tracker/README.md

 * **Asyncio:** For asynchronous operations, specifically handling the timer countdown.

 ## 💻 Setup and Installation
-To get Pomo-Tracker up and running on your local machine, follow these steps:
+To get Pomo-Tracker up and running on your local machine, follow these steps (though beware project will have bugs):

 1.  **Clone the repository:**
     ```bash